Tony-Segal/Barley-Project/README.md

 # Barley-Project
+This data task was completed to illustrate my capability in data analysis to an internship application with the Energy Policy Insitute at the University of Chicago.
+Specifically, this project summarizes my ability in data cleaning, plotting (histograms, charts, time series graph), regression analysis and interpretation of results.

 ## 1. Overview
 This test is inspired by a recent EPIC research project.
 Your task is to perform basic data cleaning, prepare a final dataset for analysis, provide short answers to prompts, and create